 Is a Collaborative Relationship an Equal Relationship?

 At first glance a collaborative relationship between supervisor and supervisee might appear to be equal.
 However, for various reasons I find that there are inequalities.
-Here are some examples:
+Here are some personal examples:

 As a trainee counsellor I had individual and group supervision.
 In both I felt in awe of the supervisor’s experience, personal growth and qualifications.
 I gave my supervisors authority, whether or not they wanted it.